 If you or someone you know is interested in experiencing the personal reward of making a positive difference in our community, please come out to our open house dinner and information session on,

-Enjoy a superb spaghetti dinner and a short presentation about the services which Lions deliver.
+Enjoy a free dinner and a short presentation about the services which Lions deliver.

 We look forward to seeing you there.
 Thank you.